WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 2. The [RSE Asia Australia unconference](https://rseaa.github.io/) happens every year in September.
 This is an online event and we encourage you to attend as there are scholarships available.
 3. You can join [the RSE Association of Australia and New Zealand](https://rse-aunz.github.io/) via their website.
 4. There is a WEHI student symposium usually at the end of the year that we encourage you to attend.
 This is a [link to the 2023 version of the Student Symposium (WEHI access only)](https://wehieduau.sharepoint.com/sites/Announcements/SitePages/Be-Part-Of-The-WEHI-Student-Symposium-2023!.aspx).
+5. You could proactively reach out to your fellow interns to see if there are others interested in networking.

 ## How do I know you won't get disengaged with the students?